 Donations to Charity - Gift AidRead more…

-Gift Aid donations are regarded as having tax deducted by you.
-Charities take your donation – which is money you’ve already paid tax on – and reclaim the tax from HMRC.
+Gift Aid donations are regarded as having been made by you, from income that has already had tax deducted.
+Charities take your donation – which is money you’ve already paid tax on – and reclaim that tax from HMRC.
 This means that if you give £10 using Gift Aid, it’s worth £12.50 to the charity.

 Rental Properties You OwnRead more…